 - Holes are very close together.
 If this course gets crowded, it could present real issues.

 Other Thoughts: Seven Oaks is clearly aimed at beginners.
-Whereas that's a good thing for beginners, a good course is does not make.
+Whereas that's a good thing for beginners, a good, high-rated course it does not make.

 - The biggest thing going against Seven Oaks is its absolute lack of space.
 They should be given credit for somehow squeezing 9 holes (with dual layouts nonetheless) into this small piece of land.